praisenter/manual.praisenter.github.io/_includes/miscellaneous.md

 {: .table .w-auto}

 ## Video settings[#](#video-settings)
-These settings only apply to _Video_ media.
-During import of video media, Praisenter will _transcode_ the video file to a supported format to ensure the best video playback when used.
+These settings only apply to _video_ media.
+During import of video media, Praisenter will [transcode](https://en.wikipedia.org/wiki/Transcoding) the video file to a supported format to ensure the best video playback when used.
 The settings below control this behavior.

-> **NOTE**: Praisenter supports many, many video formats.
-It does this by _transcoding_ the format supplied into a standard format that Praisenter can natively play.
-Praisenter natively supports the formats [listed here](https://openjfx.io/javadoc/25/javafx.media/javafx/scene/media/package-summary.html).
+> **NOTE**: Since media is [transcoded](https://en.wikipedia.org/wiki/Transcoding), Praisenter supports a wide array of formats.
+However, if you choose to disable transcoding, Praisenter natively supports the following formats [listed here](https://openjfx.io/javadoc/25/javafx.media/javafx/scene/media/package-summary.html).

 ![Miscellaneous video settings]({{ page.relpath }}assets/img/misc-settings-video.png){: .rounded .img-fluid}

-- `Transcode Video` - You can turn off transcoding, but be aware that Praisenter doesn't support all video formats.
+- `Transcode Video` - You may disable automatic transcoding; but if you do, be aware that Praisenter may not support the native format of your video file.
-- `Video File Transcode Extension` - This setting is here if you have issues with transcoding to the Praisenter default format `mp4`.
-Again, be careful what you change here - Praisenter doesn't support all video formats.
+- `Video File Transcode Extension` - Lets you select the file extension for the target format (the default is `mp4`).
+If you change this, make sure the resulting format is supported by Praisenter natively.
-- `Video File Transcode Command` - This setting is here if you have knowledge of transcoding and [FFmpeg](https://ffmpeg.org/) and would like to alter how Praisenter transcodes the video during import.
+- `Video File Transcode Command` - Allows advanced users familiar with [FFmpeg](https://ffmpeg.org/) to customize exactly how the video is transcoded during import.
-- `Video Thumbnail Extract Command` - When importing a video file, Praisenter will extract one frame from the video to use for as thumbnail and for previewing the video without playing it.
-This setting can be used to adjust the [FFmpeg](https://ffmpeg.org/) command that is used to perform this task.
+- `Video Thumbnail Extract Command` - Controls how a thumbnail is generated for previewing videos.
+Allows advanced users familiar with [FFmpeg](https://ffmpeg.org/) to customize exactly how to perform this task.

-> **NOTE**: These settings are pretty dangerous so be very careful when changing these.
-If you find you've messed something up or things are importing correctly, just revert to the defaults:
+> **NOTE**: These settings can cause problems if misconfigured.
+If audio import or playback fails or behaves unexpectedly, revert to the defaults listed below:

 | Setting | Default Value |
 |---|---|